Positive and effective dog training techniques

 Woof!
-Dog Training training uses 100% positive reinforcement philosophy.
+San Diego uses a positive reinforcement dog training philosophy.
 Force and punishment are never used in training and are not necessary for effectiveness.
-Using positive methods, Erin helps her students teach their dogs how to behave appropriately and follow the rules of living with humans (and other dogs!).
+Using positive methods, Erin helps her students teach their dogs how to behave appropriately and follow the rules of living with humans (and other dogs!)

-Click here to read the AVSAB (American Veterinary Society of Animal Behavior)’s position statement on dominance theory (teaching via establishing a “pack leader”) in dog training.
-This theory is very outdated and problematic in many ways, and it should not be a part of your dog’s training.
+Have you heard that you need to be your dog’s “pack leader” in order for your dog to listen to you?
+Click here to read the AVSAB (American Veterinary Society of Animal Behavior)’s position statement against dominance theory (teaching via establishing a “pack leader”) in dog training.

-For more information, check out the Humane Hierarchy and statement by Dr. Susan Friedman on “Why Effectiveness Is Not Enough” that it is recommended professional dog trainers adhere to.
+For more information about current ethical standards in dog training, check out the Humane Hierarchy and statement by Dr. Susan Friedman on “Why Effectiveness Is Not Enough” that it is recommended professional dog trainers adhere to.
 This Humane Hierarchy has also been adopted by the Certification Council for Professional Dog Trainers.

 - A (Antecedent) – What happens before the behavior?
 What is the stage that is set that causes the behavior in question?
 For example: “A man walks by across the street.”